By KENDRA HURLEY

 Uddin says she thinks the girl is getting sick.
 Colon tells the assistant to please clean up and the assistant wipes the spat-up food from the table.
 Then Colon tells her to wipe the girl’s face, which is still covered with food.
 The assistant returns to do that too.
 She does so efficiently and silently.

-Acorn Family Daycare is just one of over 13,000 of the city’s subsidized child care programs that are run out of a private family home where the vast majority of New York City babies and toddlers receiving subsidized child care spend their time.
-These home-based arrangements span everything from informal agreements with grandparents to signed contracts with small child care center–like programs.
+Acorn Family Daycare is just one of over 13,000 of the city’s subsidized child care programs that are run out of a private family home.
+This is the arrangement where the vast majority of New York City babies and toddlers receiving subsidized child care spend their time.
+These home-based arrangements span everything from informal agreements with grandparents to signed contracts with small child care center-like programs.

 The problems that often plague families living in poverty can also trouble these home programs.
-Home providers are often isolated and, like the families they serve, living in or on the brink of poverty.
+Home providers are often isolated.
+Like the families they serve, many live in or on the brink of poverty.

 They say these home visits allow them to observe the children in a program while also delivering individualized attention and instruction to a diverse workforce.
 They can also bring much-needed support and camaraderie to a group of providers who are infamously isolated and overextended, sometimes working alone or with one other assistant for minimal pay.